 7. Urban Cookies - A favorite of several staff members at North Phoenix, this local cookie shop makes amazing cookies.
 And who doesn’t love a cookie and milk?
 The owners are amazing and in the summer, they have amazing ice cream sandwiches.
 Urban Cookies is located on 7th Street, just south of Camelback.

 8. Cartel Coffee Lab – I think Cartel has the best coffee in Phoenix.
-Those are big words, but they are really knocking it out of the park.
-Their original location opened in Tempe in the summer of 2008, and a downtown Phoenix location was opened last year.
+Those are big words, but they are really knocking it out of the park, especially with the Iced Toddy.
+Their original location opened in Tempe in the summer of 2008, and a downtown Phoenix location opened in 2009.
 To my knowledge, they have the only Clover machine in the Valley and their Iced Toddy is amazing!
-INMO, they lack the ambiance of other Central Phoenix spots, but they make up for it in quality.
+IMHO, they lack the ambiance of other Central Phoenix spots, but they make up for it in quality.
 Cartel’s downtown spot can be found at 1st Street and Washington.

 9. Cold Stone - Based out of Scottsdale, Cold Stone smells amazing.
 While this stuff is not “good for you”, your taste buds make a good argument.
 My favorite is Birthday Cake Remix with peanut butter instead of sprinkles.
 Dani and I love Arizona Center location where we can go sit in the gardens during the non-summer or hit AMC Theatres for a movie before or after in the summer.
 Cold Stone at the Arizona Center is located on 3rd Street and Van Buren.

 10. Starbucks – I know.
 But I had to put them on there.
-A – I am a partner.
+A – I was a partner from 2010-2011.
 B – I get coffee here multiple times a week, even when I am not working.
 Other than my store at 35th and Bethany Home (which I am very proud of), my favorite location is 16th Street and Bethany Home.
-Not only did their renovation last year making hanging out here even better, but I know five or six members of their staff here.
-Throw in free wi-fi and plenty of seating, and this made the list.
+Starbucks has been systematically been renovating their stories, increasing seating and adding a community feel.

 P.S. – Dutch Bros did not make the list.
 I am just not into their coffee – too much milk and sweet stuff.
 However, they do have some of the best marketing, social media connections, and HANDS DOWN the most friendly and happy people on their staff.
 Their drive-thru location is at Central and Camelback.
 I did win a $100 gift certificate during their grand opening last summer, but I just have other preferenes.
 To each his own.